asyncapi/website/pages/docs/tutorials/kafka/index.md

 ## Introduction

-The tutorial will walk you through the process of creating an schema document for Kafka Messages using AsyncAPI.
+The tutorial will walk you through the process of creating a schema document for Kafka Messages using AsyncAPI.
 Additionally, you will also learn about event-driven architecture, pub/sub model, and brokers in relation to Kafka.

 Let’s assume, you have a service that publishes data to a Kafka topic whenever a new user signs up into the application.

-Basically, you want to build a system that can track the users who have signed up for your application, the entire flow of the application would be:
+Basically, if you want to build a system that can track the users who have signed up for your application, the entire flow of the application would be:

 ```mermaid
 sequenceDiagram